Highlights - best things to see in Iceland with kids

-The answer for us turned out to be sing free stop overs on long haul flights.
+The answer for us turned out to be free – using stop overs on long haul flights.
 We were on our way to visit relatives in Canada and discovered from the (always helpful) staff at Trailfinders, that so long as you are heading in generally the same direction, many airlines let you have free stop offs on the way.
+Iceland air will drop you off at Reykjavik on the way to Toronto.
 A bonus week in Iceland with kids almost felt like it was going to be free.
 Just the accommodation and food to cover.

 Hotels in Iceland - how expensive are they?